 You’re doing the same work, either way.

-The short of it is that we want you shop at home before you head to the store.
+We encourage you to shop at home before you head to the store.
 We want you to manually check items off of your shopping list based on what you have in your kitchen.
 As cool as having an online inventory sounds, and as much as we love automation, looking through your cupboards is the only way you are going to get a 100% accurate list on every shopping trip.
 And that, will ultimately save you time.